jimfinnis/angort/README.md

     ?F @

 a few times, we'll get an incrementing count - the value in the closure persists and is being incremented.
 We can call mkcounter several times and each time we'll get a new closure.

+Closures are by reference, meaning that the variable is created by the outer function, and is shared by all functions created therein which use it.

 ##Lists